Fantastic Dam Water Discharge!

 Water discharged at over 10 tons/second, must see!

 Kurobe Dam releasing water is a major tourist attraction.
-From late June to mid-October every year, the dam discharges water at over 10 to 15 tons per second.
+From June 26 to October 15 every year, the dam discharges water at over 10 to 15 tons per second.
 You can see this great fall of water from different viewpoints such as the Dam Lookout Deck and Rainbow Terrace.

 Lakeside walk along the woods.